Ammunition box

 An ammunition box or cartridge box is a container designed for safe transport and storage of ammunition.
-It is typically made of metal and labelled with caliber, quantity, and manufacturing date or lot number.
-A rubber gasket is commonly found in the hinged lid to protect the ammunition from moisture damage.
+It is typically made of metal, wood, and corrugated fiberboard, etc. Boxes are labelled with caliber, quantity, and manufacturing date, lot number, UN dangerous goods labels.

+With a metal container, rubber gasket is commonly found in the hinged lid to protect the ammunition from moisture damage.
+With other containers, plastic bags and desiccants can be used.

 The resealing ammunition box is largely a NATO tradition.
 Warsaw Pact nations typically stored and transported ammunition in single-use "spam cans".
 They had crates that had a sealed zinc lining on the inside.